 On the day of or day before your closing, you and your realtor will do a final walkthrough of the property.
 It is at this point that you will make sure everything is as it should be (clean & clear).
 If there are any issues at the property, make sure to tell your lawyer.
 Go to your closing and if everything goes as planned you will walk out as the new owner of the property.

 DISCLOSURE: Every real estate transaction is different and not every transaction will go exactly as I have described above.
 This post is meant to give you a general idea of what a real estate transaction looks like.
 Do not solely rely on the above.
 A real estate transaction can get very complicated and does not always go as described.
 Also make sure to trust the professionals around you (Realtors, Attorneys, Inspectors, Mortgage/Bank Brokers, Title Company) as they have gone through these transactions numerous times.
+The information above may be affected by the current COVID-19 pandemic.

 *Feel free to reach out to me directly if you have any questions about the New Jersey or New York real estate transaction cycle: